Julianne2025/Data-Analytics-Portfolio/README.md

 ### 📈 Freight Analysis and Profit & Loss Analysis

 This portfolio shows the freight invoice analysis process used to validate GL coding and analyze freight spend including Power BI dashboards, SQL scripts, and Excel ETL processes demonstrating analytical and reporting skills.

-A fiscal year P&L statement is included to analyze overall company performance and provide variance analysis.
-Also, Excel VBA code is used to create an upload template to export journal entries as text to the ERP system instead of repeatedly using the manual copy and paste to a limited row ERP screen.
+Also, using Power BI, a fiscal year P&L statement is included to analyze overall company performance and provide variance analysis.

+Additionally, in using Excel, VBA code is used to create an upload template to export journal entries as text to the ERP system instead of repeatedly using the manual copy and paste to a limited row ERP screen.

 🧰 Tools Used  |  Skills Used